-People/Professionals Reached: Number of members of the public and/or professionals reached via noninteractive public or professional education and outreach activities, such as mass media efforts, brochure distribution, public service announcements, newsletters, and journals.
-This category includes individuals who would be reached through activities that are directly funded by CPRIT as well as individuals who would be reached through activities that occur as a direct consequence of the CPRIT-funded project's leveraging of other resources/funding to implement the CPRIT-funded project.
+People Reached: Number of members of the public reached via noninteractive public education and outreach activities, such as mass media efforts, brochure distribution, public service announcements, newsletters, and journals.
+This category includes individuals that would be reached through activities that are directly funded by CPRIT and also includes individuals that would be reached through activities that occur as a direct consequence of the CPRIT-funded project's leveraging of other resources/funding to implement the CPRIT-funded project.

-People/Professionals Served: Number of members of the public and/or professionals served via direct, interactive public or professional education, outreach, training, or clinical service delivery, such as live educational and/or training sessions, vaccine administration, screening, diagnostics, case management services, and physician consults.
-This category includes individuals who would be served through activities that are directly funded by CPRIT as well as individuals who would be served through activities that occur as a direct consequence of the CPRIT-funded project's leveraging of other resources/funding to implement the CPRIT-funded project (e.g., X people screened for cervical cancer after referral to Y indigent care program as a result of CPRIT-funded navigation services performed by the project).
+People Served: Number of members of the public served via direct, interactive public outreach, training, or clinical service delivery, such as live educational sessions, vaccine administration, screening, diagnostics, case management services, and physician consults.
+This category includes individuals that would be served through activities that are directly funded by CPRIT and also includes individuals that would be served through activities that occur as a direct consequence of the CPRIT-funded project's leveraging of other resources/funding to implement the CPRIT-funded project (e.g., X people screened for cervical cancer after referral to Y indigent care program as a result of CPRIT-funded navigation services performed by the project).